STIW3054-A182/Rojak-Repo/README.md

 **Introduction**

 In this group project, our group are required to develop a real-time system by using Java Programming Language (Maven).
-The system on this project should be able to :
+The system in this project should be able to :
 1. Check URLs that given in the text file.
 This step is to determine whether the URLs given are valid or invalid.
 2. Count the number of players.
 3. Display statistics.